Code-Institute-Submissions/hydramod-pick-n-match-project-2/README.md

 - Source code hosted on GitHub, deployed with Git Pages
 - Git used for code management
 - Icons from Font Awesome
-- Images optimized using Tinyjpg
+- Images optimized using TinyPNG
 - Favicon files generated using Favicon.io
 - Wireframes designed using Balsamiq